About the course

 Financial support if you’re from outside the UK.

-Minimum of English language at grade C or above (or grade 5)
+English language GCSE or equivalent at grade C or above.

 Applicants should ideally be registered and have taken the skills tests prior to interview.